tusharganguli/tusharganguli.github.io/_posts/2024-11-17-random-variable.md

 1. $$\{\omega \in \Omega : X(\omega) \in B \}$$: is the preimage of the Borel set $$B$$ under the random variable $$X$$.
 It is a subset of $$\Omega$$, representing the set of outcomes $$\omega$$ that map to values in $$B$$ under $$X$$.
 2. $$\in \mathcal{A}$$: This subset must belong to the $$\sigma$$-algebra $$\mathcal{A}$$ i.e., the preimage of any Borel set $$B$$ is an event that can be measured (assigned a probability).

-If you understand the above definition in its entirety, then I congratulate you on your grasp of the fundamental area of probability.
-If you do not understand the above and struggle like me, then you are welcome to partake this journey of understanding the nooks and crannies of _"how a random variable is defined"_.
+If you understand the above definition in its entirety, then I congratulate you on your grasp of this fundamental concept of probability.
+If, on the other hand, you do not completely understand the above definition and struggle like me, then you are welcome to partake in this journey of understanding the nooks and crannies of _"how a random variable is defined"_.

 ---